JelleZijlstra/clirm/README.md

-# clorm
+# clirm

-Command-Line ORM (clorm) is a library for creating simple ORMs that can be used in command-line programs that allow users to manipulate objects in an interactive context, and that also regularly run scripts that iterate over the entire database.
+Command-Line ORM (clirm) is a library for creating simple ORMs that can be used in command-line programs that allow users to manipulate objects in an interactive context, and that also regularly run scripts that iterate over the entire database.